REFERENCE

 When Article 6(3) becomes a path

 Article 6(3) of Regulation (EU) 2024/1689 provides that a system listed in Annex III shall not be considered high-risk where it does not pose a significant risk of harm to the health, safety or fundamental rights of natural persons, including by not materially influencing the outcome of decision-making.
 The derogation applies where ONE of four conditions is met.
 A profiling clause carve-out remains: a system that performs profiling of natural persons is always high-risk, regardless of the four conditions.
+A second structural anti-circumvention rule applies: where an AI system forms part of a complex or agentic configuration whose joint outputs materially influence an individual decision in a high-risk use case, the complete configuration is assessed as a single AI system.
+Splitting the system into modules to make each module fit a filter condition does not work (Draft Commission Guidelines on Article 6, §90, 19 May 2026).

 Test: does your AI system fit one of the four conditions below AND avoid the profiling carve-out?
-If yes — Article 6(3) becomes a potentially eligible path, subject to documented self-assessment and public registration under Annex VIII Section B.
+If yes: Article 6(3) becomes a potentially eligible path, subject to documented self-assessment and public registration under Annex VIII Section B.

 | Condition | Article 6(3) | Annex VIII Section B |